trofim0904/-ScheduleSite/README.md

-# -ScheduleSite
+# ScheduleSite
-You can check the website here: timetable.zzz.com.ua
+You can check the website here: http://timetable.zzz.com.ua/